 Author – Goutham V

 Water scarcity has become the reality of our lives both in urban and rural surroundings.
 While climate change has affected the rain pattern, sporadic rains do bring in adequate amounts of water for human consumption.
 However, most of it is going down the drain wasted due to lack of rainwater storage facilities.

 If we collect the plentiful water that pours during monsoon, we will never run short of water even in summer.
 At the same time, if that rainwater collector can harness solar power as well, that would address the most pressing needs of our times – power and water!

 Samit Choksi and Priya Vakil Choksi, an NRI couple who worked in Singapore, London, Atlanta, and San Francisco, wondered about finding a solution to these major social problems when they came to India and thought of contributing their bit to their motherland.

 The Choksi couple brainstormed about various solutions to solve typical issues faced by urban areas regarding water and energy demand.
-They came up with this innovative idea ‘Ulta Chaata’, which has resulted in an inspiring green tech start-up named ‘Think-Phi’ in 2015.
-The device is aptly named Ulta Chaata since it resembles an inverted umbrella, which basically functions to collect and purify rainwater during monsoon for providing potable water and solar energy during rest of the year.
+They came up with this innovative idea ‘Ulta Chaata’, which has resulted in an inspiring green-tech start-up named ‘Think-Phi’ in 2015.
+The device is aptly named Ulta Chaata since it resembles an inverted umbrella, which basically functions to collect and purify rainwater during monsoon for providing potable water and solar energy during the rest of the year.